 If you are convicted of criminal charges, you might be able to avoid spending time behind bars through probation.
 Probation allows defendants to serve their sentences from home if they comply with conditions and restrictions imposed by the court.

 There are a wide variety of offenses for which you can be sentenced to probation.
 Probation is more common for disorderly persons offenses and low-level crimes but may be available for more serious offenses under the right conditions.
 If a crime is ineligible for probation, it may say so in the statute for that crime.
 Other times, prosecutors are reluctant to agree to probation for certain crimes.
 Probation might be available as a routine course of action for certain offenses.
 Other times, you and your attorney will have to advocate for probation.

-If you were criminally charged and want to avoid going to jail or prison, contact our New Jersey criminal defense attorneys for help.
+If you were criminally charged and want to avoid going to jail or prison, contact our Atlantic City criminal defense attorneys for help.
 Call us at the Law Offices of John J. Zarych at (609) 616-4956 for an initial case review free of charge.

 What Offenses Are Eligible for Probation in New Jersey?

 Courts may impose probation under N.J.S.A. § 2C:43-2(b).
 The law spells out the numerous conditions under which a court may suspend the imposition of a prison or jail sentence and impose probation or other sentencing alternatives.